Dodge County Court Records

 Hours: 8:00 AM – 4:30 PM, Monday through Friday (Vital Records cutoff: 3:45 PM)

 Mail requests must include a completed application, a photocopy of valid photo ID, and a $20.00 check or money order sent to the Register of Deeds at the address above.
-Birth and death records are also available through this office at the same fee schedule, using the Birth Record Request Application or Death Record Request Application respectively.
+Birth and death records are available through this same office at the same fee, using the Birth Record Request Application or Death Record Request Application respectively.

 Dodge County Probate Court Records

-Probate matters in Dodge County are administered by the Circuit Court, with administrative support provided by the Register in Probate office.
-The Register in Probate oversees proceedings involving estates of deceased persons, guardianships of adults, guardianships of minors, adoptions, conservatorships, and trust-related proceedings.
-Wisconsin Statutes Chapters 851 through 882 govern the substantive and procedural rules for all probate actions in the state.
+Probate matters in Dodge County are administered through the Circuit Court, with day-to-day support provided by the Register in Probate office.
+This office oversees proceedings involving estates of deceased persons, guardianships of adults, guardianships of minors, adoptions, conservatorships, and trust-related proceedings.
+Wisconsin Statutes Chapters 851 through 882 set the substantive and procedural rules for all probate actions in the state.

 Register in Probate Office